Aishrma/Alibi.exe/README.md

 Arcade Discord Bot

 # Contributors
-Aishwarya Sharma\n
+Aishwarya Sharma
-Subikshaa Sakthivel\n
+Subikshaa Sakthivel
-Kavya Gupta\n
+Kavya Gupta

 # Problem Statement
 Detective games are popular forms of entertainment that challenge players' deductive reasoning skills.
 However, organizing and hosting such games in a physical setting can be time-consuming and resource-intensive.
 To address this, we've built a Discord bot project centered around a discord arcade theme, introducing a single-player mystery game within the Discord environment.
 While not aimed at addressing societal issues , the project integrates a mystery game and some mini games to encourage prolonged engagement with the platform.
 Our mini-games offer a thrilling mix of code-breaking challenges and brain teasers.
 Half of which involve using real-world encryption methods to decipher secret messages, while the others test your vocabulary and thinking skills.